INFLUENCER PRODUCT SAMPLING: How to Partner with Micro Influencers to Acquire Loyal Customers

 Tuesday Jun 1st, 2021

-When you send a product gift to a social media micro influencer, you can create not only a customer -- but a brand evangelist.
+When you send a product gift to a social media influencer, you can create not only a customer -- but a brand evangelist.
 Influencers are online content publishers, often with sizable, targeted audiences.
-They create custom content to entertain and inform -- and they love to talk about great products.
+They create content to entertain and inform -- and they love to talk about great brands.

 Organic mentions by influencers are trusted like word-of-mouth -- only better -- because of their reach.
 Brands benefit from these subtle product recommendations that drive trial, purchase intent, and repurchase (i.e., loyal consumers).
 So, how can you partner with social media influencers to earn these organic mentions?

-For brand marketers, pouring money into price promotions may get you short-term quick results, but investing in product sampling and credible reviews are brand-building activities.
+For brand marketers, pouring money into price promotions may get you short-term quick results, but investing in product sampling and credible reviews will build your brand for the long-term.
 Product sampling is proven to deliver a significantly higher trial, purchase intent, and repurchase -- unlike price promotions which can play to the strength of your competitors.

 Do you want to spend your marketing budget to trade disloyal customers with your competitors?
 It’s an expensive game that does not build a loyal customer base at nearly the efficiency of sampling.